A common clause in banking facility agreements is what is called a ‘material adverse change’ (‘MAC’) clause.

 Parties to commercial loan agreements may be facing increasing uncertainty in their ability to repay loans as a result of the economic changes caused by Covid-19.
 Where their financial agreement with the loan provider includes a MAC clause, there is a chance the lender may rely on this provision to call on repayment of the loan.

 Whilst courts have yet to offer the same level of scrutiny to MAC clauses as they have with ‘force majeure’ clauses, this may soon change given the unique and exceptional impact of Covid-19 on global business across multiple sectors.

 Many businesses across the travel, hospitality and retail sectors are likely to have loan or overdraft agreements with banks who will be anxious to protect themselves against risk and ensure debts can be recovered.
-If a commercial lender believes there been a MAC in a borrower’s ability to repay the loan, it may call on further security (what a loan is secured against) or seek expedited repayment of any debts.
+If a commercial lender believes there has been a MAC in a borrower’s ability to repay the loan, it may call on further security (what a loan is secured against) or seek expedited repayment of any debts.

 MAC clauses are common in commercial loan agreements and are normally drafted in a sufficiently broad manner to account for a wide category of circumstances and their resulting impact on the borrower’s business; and in turn the borrower’s ability to perform the obligations under the agreement.

 MAC clauses may require a borrower to make representations to a lender that no MAC has occurred between the signing of the facility agreement and the first draw-down.
 Pursuant to this, banks and other lenders will then consider whether any events have occurred that may affect the borrower’s circumstances so significantly that the lender would call upon the security of the loan debt (‘MAC Event’).
 References to MAC Events in the definition of ‘Events of Default’ may form part of a bank’s minimum lending criteria under a loan agreement.